gaoliyao/gaoliyao.github.io/README.md

 ## Projects:

+2018 - now Currently doing research on a new architecture of Neural Network.
+[TBD]

+2018 - now Contributor to OpenGenus: 'World's first offline search engine'.
+[Website](https://github.com/OpenGenu)

+2017 - 2018 PoseSimulator: A pose data simulator in generating training data of pose tracking algorithm.
+[Python]

 2016 - 2017 MessageOnTap: An intelligent agent in instant messaging through the length of personal data.
 [Java, Android]

 2016 - 2017 PersonalKnowledgeGraph: A graph based personal data engine